atornity/dialogue-stuff/README.md

 dialogue-stuff

-you can write things like "i'm[delay:0.5] tired" to have delays and stuff in your dialogue. it's nice
+you can write things like "i'm[delay:0.5] tired" to display "i'm tired" but with a delay in the middle

 Godot 3.0.6